sanjeevkomma/DevOps/Terraform.md

-* Terraform is Infrastructure as Code
+* Terraform is Infrastructure as Code tool
+* Terraform is declarative
+* Terraform can provision the resources in multiple clouds ( AWS, AZure, GCP )